-AREA F: Major Completed Course In Progress Course Planned Course A mini mum of 18 units with a 'C' or better is required for courses in the major AREA G: Electives Completed Course In Progress Course Planned Course onal degree-credit courses must be completed, if necessary, to meet t he 60 units of credit required for all associate degrees.
-Graduation Checklist □ 1.
-COMPLETED OR IN LAST SEMESTER OF COMPLETING 60 DEGREE APPLICA .0 GPA COMPLETED MINIMUM 12 DEGREE APPLICABLE UNITS AT CONTRA COST ΓA COLLEGE 3.
-COMPLETED ALL REQUIREMENTS IN MAJOR WITH A 'C' GRADE OR HIGH ER 4.
-HAVE OFFICIAL TRANSCRIPTS FROM OTHER INSTITUTIONS ATTENDED O N FILE WITH ADMISSIO ONS AND RECOR DS OFFICE HAVE AP/CLEP/IB DOCUMENTS ON FILE WITH ADMISSIONS AND RECOR DS OFFICE ☐ 6.
-RECENTLY MET WITH A COUNSELOR TO REVIEW COMPLETION OF DEGR EE REQUIREMENTS 7.
-RECOMMENDED: COUNSELOR SIGNATURE ON "PETITION FOR ASSOCIATION ΓΕ DEGREE" FORM 8.
-SUBMIT "PETITION FOR ASSOCIATE DEGREE" TO ADMISSIONS AND RECO MARCH 1: GRADUATING SPRING AND PARTICIPATING IN GRA APRIL 1: GRADUATING SPRING WITHOUT PARTICIPATING IN G JULY 1: GRADUATING SUMMER NOVEMBER 1: GRADUATING FALL DUATION CEREMON Y ES: GRADUATING WITH HONORS HONORS GRADUATE: EARNING A CUMULATIVE GPA BETWEEN 3.25 AND PRESIDENT'S SCHOLAR: EARNING A CUMULATIVE GPA OF 3.75 OR HIGH TS CATALOG RIGHTS IF CONTINUOUS ENROLLMENT IS MAINTAINED BY ENROLLING IN AT LEA ACADEMIC YEAR (SUMMER, FALL, SPRING) STUDENTS ARE GUARANTEED DURING THEIR INITIAL TERM OF ENROLLMENT.
-SHOULD CATALOG REQUE ENROLLMENT IS MAINTAINED, STUDENTS MAY UTILIZE ANY SUBSEQUEN O RIGHTS TO THE CATA UIREMENTS CHANGE V ALOG REQUIREM WHILE CONTINU IENTS IN EFFECT OUS
+- 1. COMPLETED OR IN LAST SEMESTER OF COMPLETING 60 DEGREE APPLICABLE UNITS WITH A 2.0 GPA - 2.
+COMPLETED MINIMUM 12 DEGREE APPLICABLE UNITS AT CONTRA COSTA COLLEGE - 3.
+COMPLETED ALL REQUIREMENTS IN MAJOR WITH A 'C' GRADE OR HIGHER - 4.
+HAVE OFFICIAL TRANSCRIPTS FROM OTHER INSTITUTIONS ATTENDED ON FILE WITH ADMISSIONS AND RECORDS OFFICE - 5.
+HAVE AP/CLEP/IB DOCUMENTS ON FILE WITH ADMISSIONS AND RECORDS OFFICE - 6.
+RECENTLY MET WITH A COUNSELOR TO REVIEW COMPLETION OF DEGREE REQUIREMENTS - 7.
+RECOMMENDED: COUNSELOR SIGNATURE ON "PETITION FOR ASSOCIATE DEGREE" - 8.
+SUBMIT "PETITION FOR ASSOCIATE DEGREE" TO ADMISSIONS AND RECORDS OFFICE BY FOLLOWING DEADLINES: - > MARCH 1: GRADUATING SPRING AND PARTICIPATING IN GRADUATION CEREMONY - > APRIL 1: GRADUATING SPRING WITHOUT PARTICPATING IN GRADUATION CEREMONY - > JULY 1: GRADUATING SUMMER - > NOVEMBER 1: GRADUATING FALL

+GRADUATING WITH HONORS

+HONORS GRADUATE: EARNING A CUMULATIVE GPA BETWEEN 3.25 AND 3.74 IN ALL DEGREE APPLICABLE UNITS

+PRESIDENT'S SCHOLAR: EARNING A CUMULATIVE GPA OF 3.75 OR HIGHER IN ALL DEGREE APPLICABLE UNITS

+CATALOG RIGHTS

+IF CONTINUOUS ENROLLMENT IS MAINTAINED BY ENROLLING IN AT LEAST ONE COURSE AT CCC, DVC, OR LMC IN AN ACADEMIC YEAR (SUMMER, FALL, SPRING) STUDENTS ARE GUARANTEED RIGHTS TO THE CATALOG REQUIREMENTS IN EFFECT DURING THEIR INITIAL TERM OF ENROLLMENT.
+SHOULD CATALOG REQUIREMENTS CHANGE WHILE CONTINUOUS ENROLLMENT IS MAINTAINED, STUDENTS MAY UTILIZE ANY SUBSEQUENT CATALOG IN EFFECT TO GRADUATE.